Khovanov spectra for tangles: From combinatorics to topology

 \begin{theorem} Up to equivalence of $(\KTSpecCat{m},\KTSpecCat{n})$-bimodules, $\KTSpecBim{T}$ is an invariant of the isotopy class of the $(2m,2n)$-tangle $T$.
-Further, the maps on homology induced by a sequence of Reidemeister moves agree, up to a sign, with Khovanov's invariance maps~\cite[Section 4]{Kho-kh-tangles}. \end{theorem} \begin{proof} This is immediate from Theorem~\ref{thm:comb-inv} and Proposition~\ref{prop:equiv-gives-equiv}. \end{proof}
+Further, the map on homology induced by a sequence of Reidemeister moves agree, up to a sign, with Khovanov's invariance map~\cite[Section 4]{Kho-kh-tangles}. \end{theorem} \begin{proof} This is immediate from Theorem~\ref{thm:comb-inv} and Proposition~\ref{prop:equiv-gives-equiv}. \end{proof}